pauljickling/notes/terminal/basics.md

 `less {file name}` read file

+`head {file name}` view the head of a file.
+By default it shows the first 10 results, but you can use the `-n` flag to specify the number of lines.

+`tail {file name}` view the tail of a file.
+Like `head`, you can use the `-n` flag to specify the number of lines, but you can also use the `-r` flag to reverse the order so the last line appears first, then the second to last line, etc.

+`tail -f {file name}` for files that are continuously being written to (e.g. logs) you can use the `-f` flag to view the file as a stream.

 `wc {file name}` produce word count of file

 `wc -l {file name} | awk '{ print $1 }'` number of lines of a file